The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Looking for the best SIM card deals in Europe for your trip?
 Check out our guide to the best data SIMs in Europe and get the best deal for your trip to Spain.

-The famous faded splendor of the sea city of Cadiz is caused by the effect the sea air has on its architecture, leading to the facades of buildings crumbling and bleaching.
+The famous faded splendour of the sea city of Cadiz is caused by the effect the sea air has on its architecture, leading to the facades of buildings crumbling and bleaching.

-This imbues Cadiz with a sombreness that contradicts the true character of the city.
+This imbues Cadiz with a sombreness that contradicts the city’s true character.
 In fact, Cadiz is known for its party vibe, especially during carnival, one of the naughtiest in Spain!

-Take a guided tour of medieval Cadiz, and see all the city’s landmarks, including the Neoclassical and Baroque cathedral and its museum, the Roman theater in the area known as the Pópulo, and structures dating back as far as the Phoenician era.
+Take a guided tour of medieval Cadiz and see all the city’s landmarks, including the Neoclassical and Baroque cathedral and its museum, the Roman theatre in the area known as the Pópulo, and structures dating back as far as the Phoenician era.

 Historic buildings of Cadiz at dusk